A Virtual Pinhole Camera Model

 -

-CG cameras have a near and far clipping plane.
-Objects closer than the near-clipping plane or farther than the far-clipping plane are invisible to the camera.
-This lets us can exclude some of a scene's geometry and render only certain portions of the scene.
-This is necessary for rasterization to work.
+CG cameras have near and far clipping planes.
+Objects closer than the near clipping plane or farther than the far clipping plane are invisible to the camera.
+This feature allows us to exclude some scene geometry and render only specific portions of the scene, which is essential for rasterization to work.

 -

-In this chapter, we will also see why in CG, the image plane is positioned in front of the camera's aperture rather than behind, as with real pinhole cameras.
-This plays an important role in how cameras are conventionally defined in CG.
+In this chapter, we will also explore why, in CG, the image plane is positioned in front of the camera's aperture rather than behind it, as with real pinhole cameras.
+This positioning plays a crucial role in how cameras are conventionally defined in CG.

 -

-Finally, we must look into how we can render a scene from any given viewpoint.
-We discussed this in the previous lesson, but this chapter will briefly cover this point.
+Finally, we must examine how to render a scene from any given viewpoint.
+Although this topic was discussed in the previous lesson, this chapter will briefly revisit it.

-The important question we haven't looked into yet (asked and answered) is, "studying real cameras to understand how they work is great, but how is the camera model being used to produce images?".
-We will show in this chapter that the answer to this question depends on whether we use the rasterization or ray-tracing rendering technique.
+The important question we haven't yet addressed is, "Studying real cameras to understand how they work is great, but how is the camera model used to produce images?"
+In this chapter, we will demonstrate that the answer to this question depends on whether we use rasterization or ray-tracing as the rendering technique.

-In this chapter, we will first review the points listed above one by one to give a complete "picture" of how cameras work in CG.
-Then, the virtual camera model will be introduced and implemented in a program in this lesson's next (and final) chapter.
+In this chapter, we will first review the points listed above one by one to provide a complete "picture" of how cameras work in CG.
+Then, the virtual camera model will be introduced and implemented in a program in the next (and final) chapter of this lesson.

 How Do We Represent Cameras in the CG World?

 Photographs produced by real-world pinhole cameras are upside down.
-This is happening because, as explained in the first chapter, the film plane is located behind the center of the projection.
+This occurs because, as explained in the first chapter, the film plane is located behind the center of projection.
 However, this can be avoided if the projection plane lies on the same side as the scene, as shown in Figure 1.
-In the real world, the image plane can't be located in front of the aperture because it will not be possible to isolate it from unwanted light, but in the virtual world of computers, constructing our camera that way is not a problem.
-Conceptually, by construction, this leads to seeing the hole of the camera (which is also the center of projection) as the actual position of the eye, and the image plane, the image that the eye is looking at.
+In the real world, the image plane cannot be located in front of the aperture because it would be impossible to isolate it from unwanted light.
+However, in the virtual world of computers, constructing our camera in this manner is feasible.
+Conceptually, this construction leads to viewing the hole of the camera (which also serves as the center of projection) as the actual position of the eye, with the image plane being the image that the eye sees.

-Defining our virtual camera that way shows us more clearly how constructing an image by following light rays from wherever point in the scene they are emitted from to the eye turns out to be a simple geometrical problem which was given the name of (as you know it now) perspective projection.
-Perspective projection is a method for building an image through this apparatus, a sort of pyramid whose apex is aligned with the eye, whose base defines the surface of a canvas on which the image of the 3D scene is "projected" onto.
+Defining our virtual camera in this way clarifies how constructing an image by following light rays from any point in the scene to the eye becomes a simple geometrical problem, known as perspective projection.
+Perspective projection is a method for creating an image through this apparatus, a sort of pyramid whose apex is aligned with the eye and whose base defines the surface of a canvas onto which the image of the 3D scene is "projected."

 Near and Far Clipping Planes and the Viewing Frustum